Unique teaching approach drives student success

 Much More Than Bio 101

-In writing a million-dollar training grant for the National Institutes of Health, Bryan Dewsbury, assistant professor in biological sciences, found that of the 156 URI STEM students who went on to STEM Ph.D. programs over a 16-year period, only four were underrepresented minorities.
+In writing a million-dollar training grant for the National Institutes of Health, Bryan Dewsbury, associate professor in biological sciences, found that of the 156 URI STEM students who went on to STEM Ph.D. programs over a 16-year period, only four were underrepresented minorities.

 Dewsbury’s goal is to change that statistic.
 He doesn’t just teach introductory biology to 150 students a semester – he teaches his students that they can be better than they imagined.